liquity/dev/README.md

 The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
 When a CDP falls below a minimum collateral ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

-## Liquidation and the Stability Pool
+## Liquidation

 Liquity redistributes the collateral and debt from under-collateralized loans.
 It distributes primarily to CLV holders who have added tokens to the Stability Pool.

 Any user may deposit CLV tokens to the Stability Pool.
 This allows them to earn “rewards” over time, from liquidated CDPs.
-When a liquidation occurs, the liquidated debt is cancelled with CLV in the Pool, and the liquidated Ether is proportionally distributed to depositors.

-Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether will be greater than the value of the cancelled debt (since a liquidated CDP will likely have an ICR just slightly below 110%).
+Stability Pool depositors can expect a net gain from their deposited tokens, as they receive a share of the collateral surplus of liquidated CDPs.

 Anyone may call the public `liquidateCDPs()` function, which will check for under-collateralized loans, and liquidate them.

-Liquity redistributes liquidations in two ways: firstly, it tries to cancel as much debt as possible with the tokens in the Stability pool, and distributes the liquidated collateral between the Stability Pool depositors.
+Liquity redistributes liquidations in two ways: firstly, it tries to cancel as much debt as possible with the tokens in the Stability pool, and distributes the liquidated collateral between the Stability Pool participants.

-Secondly, if the CLV in the Pool is not sufficient to cancel with the liquidated debt, the system cancels as much as possible, and then distributes the remaining liquidated collateral and debt across all active CDPs.
+Secondly, if the Pool is not sufficient to cancel with the liquidated debt, the system distributes the liquidated collateral and debt across all active CDPs.

 ## Rewards From Liquidations

-Stability Pool depositors earn rewards in Ether over time, as liquidated debt is cancelled with their deposit.
+Stability Pool depositors earn rewards in ether over time.
 When they withdraw all or part of their deposited tokens, or top up their deposit, they system sends them their accumulated ETH gains.

-Similarly, a CDP’s accumulated rewards from liquidations are automatically applied to the CDP when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying CLV.
+Similarly, a CDP’s accumulated rewards from liquidations are automatically applied when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying CLV.

-## CLV Token Redemption

-Any CLV holder (whether or not they have an active CDP) may redeem their CLV directly with the system.
-Their CLV is exchanged for ETH, at face value: redeeming x CLV tokens returns \$x worth of ETH.

-When CLV is redeemed for ETH, the system cancels the CLV with debt from troves, and the ETH is drawn from their collateral.

-In order to fulfill the redemption request, troves are redeemed from in ascending order of their collateral ratio.

-Economically, this redemption mechanism creates a hard price floor for CLV, ensuring that the market price stays at or near to \$1 USD.

 ## Recovery Mode

 Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.

-During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV, and withdrawal of collateral.
-Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.
+During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV.
+Recovery Mode is structured to incentivise borrowers to behave in ways that promptly raise the TCR back above 150%.

-Recovery Mode is designed to encourage collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.
+Recovery Mode is designed to incentivise collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it actually guides the system away from ever reaching it.

 ## Project Structure